"Why Will The Late Alaafin's Wife Choose To Be With Portable Of All People?" - Daddy Freeze Asks | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 “Why Will The Late Alaafin’s Wife Choose To Be With Portable Of All People?” – Daddy Freeze Asks

-In a live broadcast made many hours ago by Daddy Freeze, he questioned why the wife of the late Alaafin of Oyo will prefer to be in a relationship with singer Portable after the king’s death.
+Daddy Freeze questioned why the late Alaafin of Oyo’s widow would chose to remain in a relationship with singer Portable after the king’s death in a live show that was recorded several hours earlier.

-Daddy Freeze asked, “why will the late Alaafin’s wife choose to be with portable of all people?
-This has clearly shown to me that women will always be who they are (women).”
-He added, “the Queen should not have chosen portable because this is someone who I know will not be able to keep the queen’s secrets.”
+Why did the late Alaafin’s wife chose to live with Portable of all persons, Daddy Freeze questioned?
+This has resoundingly shown to me that women will always be who they are.
+The Queen shouldn’t have picked Portable, he continued, “because I know she won’t be able to keep her secrets.”

-Lastly, Daddy Freeze said, “I was wondering when Portable said it on a show hosted by Comedian Nedu that the late king’s wife has always been his fan.
-When I asked, someone was telling me portable is also a king on his own lane.”
+Daddy Freeze said, “I was curious when Portable claimed that the late king’s wife has always been a fan on a programme presented by Comedian Nedu.
+Someone told me portable is also a king in his own lane when I inquired about it.

 To watch the full video, CLICK Here (watch from 11th minute).